-Experience: We have been using ADSL since many years as it is easy to get connection, pay the bill and other company don’t serve in our area.
-We had downtime for 3 Days and no body answered the phone so going there was final idea.
-When we went there and described the problem they reset our port bind and told to restart the router, but this didn’t solve the problem.
-Then we were told to bring the router, which we did and they finally said that it was their system fault.
+When we went there and described the problem they reset our port bind and told to restart the router.
+But this didn’t solve the problem.
+Then we were told to bring the router, which we did.
+And finally, they said that it was their system fault.
 So it seems they are lacking behind system handling.

 - Nepal Telecom sends data in big optical fiber cables to exchanges.